SASB: CG-MR-130a.1, CG-EC-410a.2, FB-FR-110b.1

 Methodology & Findings

-To assess physical risk, we used Representative Concentration Pathway (RCP) 8.5, a GHG concentration scenario adopted by the United Nations Intergovernmental Panel on Climate Change that assumes the absence of further decarbonization on the planet (and is therefore an indicator of the inherent/unmitigated risk of climate change).
-We analyzed the impact of five associated climate effects — flood (riverine and coastal), heat, drought, extreme precipitation, and extreme winds — across five key geographies (Canada, China, India, Mexico, and the United States) for 2030 and 2050.
+To assess physical risk, we used Representative Concentration Pathway (RCP) 8.5, a GHG concentration scenario adopted by the IPCC that assumes the absence of further decarbonization on the planet (and is therefore an indicator of the inherent/unmitigated risk of climate change).
+We analyzed the impact of five associated climate effects—flood (riverine and coastal), heat, drought, extreme precipitation, and extreme winds—across five key geographies (Canada, China, India, Mexico, and the United States) for 2030 and 2050.
 We evaluated direct impacts of climate change on Walmart’s physical assets (retail stores and retail-related facilities), supply chain, and communities.

 Such climate risks and potential impacts are not unique to Walmart; they will affect food and general merchandise retailers as well as other businesses and communities around the world.
-While the limitations of the analysis10 mean it cannot be used to predict the net impact on Walmart’s financial results of operations or business operations, and the improbable nature of the RCP 8.5 scenario mean it cannot be used to determine the materiality of climate-related risks and opportunities to the business, it nevertheless provides helpful insights into the relative impact of various climate effects and the relevance of Walmart’s mitigation and adaptation strategies.
-And while no single climate risk appears to be consequential for Walmart due to the long-term nature of the risks and Walmart’s relatively large scale, taken together, they paint a sobering picture of potential impact to people and the planet and underscore the need for immediate business action to help prevent the worst effects of climate change.
+While the limitations of the analysis10 mean it cannot be used to predict the net impact on Walmart’s financial results of operations or business operations, and the improbable nature of the RCP 8.5 scenario means that it can’t be used to make materiality determinations, it nevertheless provides helpful insights into the relative impact of various climate effects and the relevance of Walmart’s mitigation and adaptation strategies.
+And while no single climate risk appears to be consequential for Walmart due to Walmart's relatively large scale, diversified product and service portfolio, and the long-term nature of the risks, taken together, they paint a sobering picture of potential impact to people and the planet and underscore the need for immediate business action to help prevent the worst effects of climate change.